steff880/MS2-project-Cottage/README.md

         -  When tested on Firefox found the following error:

             - On Cottages page the property backdrop-filter: blur(14px); doesn't work.
-                Due to this, the background of the card body is not blured.
+                Due to this, the background of the card body is not blurred.
 It does not affect readability and still looks good.

     -   Internet Explorer